Joe Jackson Buried In Same Cemetery As His Son Michael At Private Funeral

 “We mourn the loss of our father and celebrate the life of a man who sacrificed so much to give us the life and success we have today,” the family said.

-Joe Jackson’s daughter, LaToya also posted a poignant tribute to her late dad on Twitter.
+Joe Jackson’s daughter, LaToya, also posted a poignant tribute to her late dad on Twitter.

 “We will always love you!”
 Jackson wrote of her father.
 “You gave us strength, you made us one of the most famous families in the world.
 I am extremely appreciative of that, I will never forget our moments together and how you told me how much you cared. #RIP Joe Jackson.”